 I published my Make a Living Writing e-book (watch for it to split into multiple ebooks later this year), and co-wrote 13 Ways to Get the Writing Done Faster, also with Linda Formichelli.
-My blogging work also helped lead to two print business books, How They Started and The Pocket Small Business Owner’s Guide to Starting on a Shoestring.
+My blogging work also led to two print business books, How They Started and The Pocket Small Business Owner’s Guide to Starting on a Shoestring.

 My writing advice has appeared on Copyblogger, Write to Done, and DIYThemes, among others.
 I was recently named the blogging expert for the National Association of Independent Writers & Editors (NAIWE).

-To learn more about my writing career and what I’ve been writing lately, see my writer site at caroltice.com.
+To learn more about my freelance writing career and what I’ve been writing lately, see my writer site at caroltice.com.

 Two of my all-time favorite posts on this blog are: